robatwilliams/unit-testing-AtoZ/README.md

 Restoring the test environment and participants to the state they were in before the test began.

-This helps ensure that subsequently run tests aren't affected by anything the current test did.
+This ensures that subsequently run tests aren't affected by anything the current test did.
 Practically this means restoring any shared/static participants (if they must be used at all), restoring implementations that were mocked, and clearing out pending asynchronous work.

-Test frameworks can be configured to do some of the cleanup automatically after each test:
+Test frameworks can be configured to do some of this automatically after each test:

 ```jsonc
 // jest.config.json